JuliaEarth/GeoStats.jl/docs/src/index.md

 contourf(solution, clabels=true)
 ```

-For a more elaborated example, please consult the [Basic workflow](workflow.md)
+For a more detailed example, please consult the [Basic workflow](workflow.md)
 section of the documentation.

 ## Project organization